What to expect: I'm a review admin

 The level of visibility will depend on the review settings that were in place before the cycle began.

-15Five's Calibrations helps HR leaders and managers make more fair, objective, and transparent assessments of performance and talent decisions with ease.
-Calibrations in 15Five make it easy for calibrators to see the distribution of review ratings across team managers and adjust those ratings in real-time.
+Calibrations in 15Five help HR leaders and managers make more fair, objective, and transparent assessments of performance and talent decisions with ease.
+Calibrations in 15Five make it easy for calibrators to see the distribution of review ratings across team managers and adjust those ratings in real time.

 Share and finalize review results with participants